lmerynda/stock-watcher/README.md

 ## Demo Mode

-This app uses simulated stock data rather than live API calls.
-This is because the Yahoo Finance API has CORS restrictions that prevent it from being used directly in browser/mobile environments.
+This app runs in demo mode by default using simulated stock data rather than live API calls.
+You can switch to live data by providing your Tiingo API key in the Settings screen.

 Available mock stocks in the demo:
 - AAPL (Apple)